 A ramp used to assist in transporting heavy objects from ground level into the moving truck.

-A building dedicated to the safe storage of equipment, vehicles, and other cargo.
+A building dedicated to the safe storage and warehousing of equipment, vehicles, and other cargo.

 An extra fee to compensate the carrier for storage-in-transit services provided for a shipment.

 The process that determines the weight of cargo as measured by a certified scale.